mikeaig4real/video_upload_fastapi/README.md

 # Video Upload FastAPI

-A robust, production-ready FastAPI backend for user authentication, video upload, and management.
-Supports both SQL and MongoDB backends, JWT authentication, and secure password hashing. **WORK IN PROGRESS, UPDATES PENDING**
+A modern, production-ready FastAPI backend for user authentication, video upload, and management.
+This project is designed as a highly extensible, database-agnostic, and bucket-agnostic template, making it easy to adapt for a wide range of use cases.
+It features strong typing, generic CRUD patterns, Celery-powered background processing, and robust security.
+Duplicate video uploads are prevented by design.
+This backend is built to complement the [video_upload_react_ui](https://github.com/mikeaig4real/video_upload_react_ui) frontend project.

+## WORK IN PROGRESS, UPDATES PENDING

+## Deployment

+This backend is currently deployed at: [https://video-upload-fastapi.onrender.com/](https://video-upload-fastapi.onrender.com/)

-## Features
+## Key Strengths & Features

-- User registration, login, and authentication (JWT)
-- Video upload, update, delete, and listing
-- SQL (Postgres/SQLite) and MongoDB support
+- **Database Agnostic**: Easily switch between SQL (Postgres/SQLite) and MongoDB backends with minimal code changes.
-- Secure password hashing (bcrypt via passlib)
+- **Bucket Agnostic**: Supports Cloudinary, S3, and Google Cloud Storage for video uploads; can be extended to other providers.
+- **Extensive Use of Types**: Strong typing throughout the codebase using Pydantic, TypedDict, and custom Enums for safer, more maintainable code.
+- **Generic CRUD Pattern**: DRY, reusable CRUD logic for all models, making it easy to add new resources.
+- **Celery Worker Integration**: Background tasks (e.g., video processing) handled via Celery and Redis, with Flower for monitoring.
+- **Duplicate Prevention**: Prevents uploading duplicate videos by design.
+- **Environment-based Configuration**: All secrets and settings loaded from `.env` for security and flexibility.
+- **Robust Security**: JWT authentication, secure password hashing (bcrypt), and strict separation of secrets.
-- CORS configuration for frontend integration
+- **CORS & Frontend Integration**: Configurable CORS for seamless integration with modern frontends.
-- Alembic migrations for SQL databases
-- Pydantic models and validation
-- Generic CRUD architecture for DRY code
-- Environment-based configuration via `.env`
+- **Extensible Upload System**: Easily switch between bucket and file system storage.
+- **Code Quality Tools**: Type-checked (mypy), linted (ruff), formatted (black), and pre-commit hooks for consistency.
+- **Alembic Migrations**: For SQL databases, supports schema migrations out of the box.
+- **Comprehensive API**: User, video, and upload endpoints with clear separation of concerns.
+- **Health Check & Error Handling**: Built-in health endpoint and custom error handlers for reliability.

 ## Getting Started